Lifting people out of poverty my govt's main concern: PM Imran Khan tells UNDP

 Tuesday Apr 06, 2021

-Prime Minister Imran Khan on Tuesday said his government's "main concern is to lift our people out of poverty".
+Prime Minister Imran Khan on Tuesday said his government's "main concern is to lift our people out of poverty" and given the challenges posed by the third coronavirus wave, Pakistan will be approaching the International Monetary Fund for assistance.

-His remarks came as he held a meeting in Islamabad with members of the United Nations Development Programme, following a report released by the global body on human development in Pakistan.
+His remarks came as he held a meeting in Islamabad with members of the United Nations Development Programme, during the launch of a report released by the global body on human development in Pakistan.

+PM Imran Khan said that despite Pakistan's economy moving in the right direction with indicators achieving positivity, due to the third coronavirus wave, "we see disruptions ahead" and so the International Monetary Fund will have to be approached.

+"The service industry has been really badly hit [...] we will have to give incentive packages," said the premier, noting that a new Ehsaas Programme effort will require the IMF's help.

+"The head of IMF realises, I have read her statement and I think she realises this is a very unique situation.
+You cannot suppress demand and you cannot impose restrictions when the people are already suffering," PM Imran Khan said.

+"So will be talking to them personally [...] and I also look forward to reading in detail your suggestions how we can protect the most vulnerable in our society," the premier said.

-"All this data you have gathered will really help us in fine tuning our policies," the prime minister told the UNDP.
+"All this data you have gathered will really help us in fine tuning our policies," the prime minister told the UNDP, as he thanked them for the report.

 Once we have this data, we will be able to directly subsidise the population which is in actual need of financial assistance, such as the small farmer and the urban consumer facing inflation, the premier said.